Andrew Patrinos – Partner

 Area of practice

-A Partner specialising in marine law, commodity work and the international sale of goods, especially steel, coal and agricultural produce.
-Experienced in all aspects of shipping litigation both in Court and arbitration including hull and machinery disputes, cargo claims, MOA disputes, bunker quality disputes, unsafe port claims and general charterparty and bill of lading disputes.
+A Partner specialising in maritime law, commodity work and the international sale of goods, especially grain, sugar, steel and coal.
+Experienced in all aspects of shipping litigation both in Court and arbitration including all manner of charterparty disputes (for example, unseaworthiness, off-hire, demurrage and detention etc.), bill of lading issues, hull and machinery disputes, cargo claims (shortage, damage, contamination etc.), MOA disputes, bunker quality disputes, and unsafe port claims.
+Andrew acts for a wide range of clients in disputes before the Commercial Court and under various arbitration regimes, including the LMAA, LCIA, SIAC, GAFTA, FOSFA, RSA and other trade bodies.

 Selected recent reported cases